-Industrie 4.0 will have an impact on “safe automation”.
-If production workflows are becoming more flexible and plant and machine components more autonomous, then safety also needs to be re-assessed.
-Modular, flexible production processes go hand in hand with Industrie 4.0.
-They have an impact on “safe automation”.
-As an active member of the technology initiative SmartFactoryKL Pilz operates within a network of industrial partners and research institutes and participates in various working groups on concepts, standards and solutions, which form the basis for highly flexible automation technology.
+Industrie 4.0 will have an impact on 'safe automation'.
+If production workflows are becoming more flexible and plant and machine components more autonomous, then safety also needs to be reassessed.
+Modular, flexible production processes go hand-in-hand with Industrie 4.0 and have an impact on 'safe automation'.
+As an active member of the technology initiative SmartFactoryKL, Pilz operates within a network of industrial partners and research institutes and participates in various working groups on concepts, standards and solutions that form the basis for highly flexible automation technology.

-It should also be possible to hot swap individual modules, without significantly affecting production.
+It should also be possible to hot-swap individual modules, without significantly affecting production.
 Each time a modular production line is modified, new dependencies may arise at the interfaces between the safe plant modules.
-That’s why the whole plant must be re-assessed in terms of safety.
-It’s not a matter of simple transferability: CE module1 + CE module2 = CE overall machine!
+That is why the whole plant must be reassessed in terms of safety.
+It is not a matter of simple transferability.

-So smart systems are not automatically safer, but require the safety aspect to be re-assessed.
-The optimum scenario would be if a simplified, semi or fully automated certification procedure could be used for plant expansions or additions.
-For this reason the working group is working on a solution that automatically checks whether a new safety assessment is required after two or more modules are assembled.
+Smart systems are not, therefore, automatically safer, but require the safety aspect to be reassessed.
+The optimum scenario would be if a simplified, semi- or fully-automated certification procedure could be used for plant expansions or additions.
+For this reason the working group is developing a system that automatically checks whether a new safety assessment is required after two or more modules are assembled.

 If you would like to look at this issue in more depth, Pilz recommends the white paper Safety on modular machines produced by the Smart Factory KL, of which Pilz is a member.
 Also available is a white paper on Industrie 4.0 from Pilz.